This first appeared in The Havok Journal on June 28, 2016.

 Eagle River, Alaska is suburbia on the Last Frontier.
 Rows of cookie-cutter houses line quiet streets below the Chugach Mountains.
 Summer brings barbecues under a nightless sky and winter brings ice-skating and the muffled sound of laughter against the snow-covered paradise.
 But more is going on in this town—and it happens in the damp darkness of a garage set within those rows of houses.

 On most nights, you can find Roger Sparks in that garage bending his six-foot, seven-inch body over a padded table, driving the needle of his tattoo machine into the skin of another combat veteran.
 He is lost in it—gone—reclaiming his sanity one line at a time.
 For many years I visited Roger’s garage without ever being the subject on the table—there only to drink beer and watch the process of creation.
 But tonight I am.

 A few weeks ago, I gave Roger my left arm and asked him to do with it as he pleased.
 “For the advancement of art,” I said.

 Roger chose roses, “I have this obsession with the contrast between beauty and horror,” he said.

 Black roses, a full sleeve.
-My own mother proudly proclaimed that black roses in Ireland were the symbol for anti-authority.
-In that sense they fit.
+My own mother proudly proclaimed that black roses in Ireland were the symbol of anti-authority.
+In that sense, they fit.
 But the important part is that pain.
 It forces you to sit there and take it once that first line goes in—you have to confront it rather than shy away—it is catharsis.

 The rest is a well-documented and reported history, told many times over by journalists.
 But the stories, such as this one, usually stop with Roger and the rest of the team being hoisted back into the helicopters and flying away and into the sunset.